United States Regiments & Batteries * U.S. Regulars

 Battle of Gettysburg

-Battery I First U.S. Artillery,
+Battery I First U.S. Artillery

-Six 12 Pounders, Lieut.
-George A. Woodruff commanding, Lieut.
+Lieut.
 Tully McCrea commanding.

 Casualties: killed 1 man, wounded 1 officer and 28 men